Support Home Game Builder Components Guide

 The origin of the text.

 The Trigger - Active component lets you control the activity state (activated or deactivated) of an object.
-You can configure this object to become active or be deactivated at the start of the screen, after an amount of time, or when a response is received.
+You can configure this or another object to become active or be deactivated at the start of the screen, after an amount of time, or when a response is received.
 This is often used for delaying the onset of an object's functionality.
 While the Trigger - Enabled component relates to things that the participant can interact with, the Trigger - Active component relates to things that happen to the participant (e.g., audios and videos playing).

 Samples that use this component